niloc515/SoYouWantToLearnGit/gitReasources.md

 This is a lot of information, Ain't nobody got time for that!
 ------------------------------------------------------------

 I completely understand, Git has a pretty steep learning curve and trying to take this in all at once can be more than a little overwhelming.
-That is why there is plenty of cheatsheets out there for [quick reference](https://www.git-tower.com/blog/git-cheat-sheet/) from [github](https://education.github.com/git-cheat-sheet-education.pdf), [atlasian](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet), and git-tower and for the most part, thats all you really need when using git!
+That is why there is plenty of cheat sheets out there for [quick reference](https://www.git-tower.com/blog/git-cheat-sheet/) from [github](https://education.github.com/git-cheat-sheet-education.pdf), [Atlasian](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet), and git-tower and for the most part, thats all you really need when using git!
 If you want to go deep into git, [Here is the official docs](https://git-scm.com/docs)

 [gitLogo]: https://git-scm.com/images/logo@2x.png "Git Logo"